aag112/ML_repo/README.md

 # ML_repo

-Different applications of Machine Learning I've worked on personally
+Different applications of Machine Learning I've worked on out of curiosity